-Last updated on, removing one insurance provider who no longer cover bicycle travel.
+Last updated on, removing one insurance provider who no longer covers bicycle travel.

 This is a detailed post about understanding and choosing insurance for cycle touring and bikepacking trips, both short-term and long-term.

-Later on I’ll make introductions to some of the insurance providers people are using right now for cycle touring and bikepacking trips.
-There may be a slight bias towards UK-based insurers, as this is where most of my readers call home, but many of the same companies will insure residents of almost any country, so keep reading.
+Later on, I’ll make introductions to some of the insurance providers people are using right now for cycle touring and bikepacking trips.
+There is a slight bias towards UK-based insurers, as this is where most of my readers call home, but many of the companies listed below will insure residents of almost any country, so keep reading.

 The 2 Different Things People Mean When They Talk About Cycle Touring & Bikepacking Insurance

 We all see cycle touring and bikepacking through slightly different lenses.
 Which lens usually depends on where we came to cycle touring from – usually either a predominantly cycling background, or a predominantly travelling background.
 This affects how we think about the intersection of cycling, travel, and insurance.

 Cyclists tend to think about insurance policies that’ll cover damage to or theft of their bicycles while they’re travelling with them.

 Travellers tend to think about insurance policies that’ll insure a range of travel, medical and personal expenses while they’re riding a bike.

 This is relevant because these are two totally different insurance products.

 One is a special type of bicycle insurance policy.